FOR REVISION APRIL 2018

 We seek to welcome and include everyone in our churches.
 To this end, we have adopted the Diocesan Safeguarding Policy for children and vulnerable adults, and we will do all we can to ensure that everyone is kept safe on our premises and grounds.

 There are safeguarding officers for both children and vulnerable adults that you may contact if you have any concerns about safeguarding issues relating to the churches.
-Although we do not advertise their private phone numbers, you can make contact through this website by clicking on an image below.

 Our current safeguarding officers are: